irrwahn/jiten-pai/README.md

   chances are you can safely ignore it.)

-* During startup Jiten-pai will look for the `vconj.utf8` verb conjugation file as well as the `kradfile.utf8` and `radkfile.utf8` Kanji radical cross-reference files in the following directories, in the given order:
+* During startup Jiten-pai will look for the `vconj.utf8` verb conjugation file as well as the `kradfile.utf8` and `radkfile.utf8` kanji radical cross-reference files in the following directories, in the given order:
     * `$HOME/.local/share/jiten-pai/`
     * `/usr/local/share/jiten-pai/`